makubacki/tianocore.github.io/Bug-Triage.md

 ## Overview
 We will be holding our community bug triage every two weeks.
 There will be two meetings attempting to cover all timezones.
 Please contact the list with questions or comments.

-## Bugzilla Links
+## Issues Links
-See the bottom of the Bugzilla page.
-Once logged in, there will be a link to "Tianocore Issues UNCONFIRMED".
-We will triage starting with those bugs.
+GitHub Project Issues with label needs-triage

 ## Add to Calendar
 Please subcribe to the Groups.io calendar: